Schedule of Events

 • Working at a Research Intensive University

-Bridget Gourley, Bridget Gourley, Dean of the Faculty, Dean of the College of Liberal Arts and Sciences, and Professor of Chemistry and Biochemistry, DePauw University
+Jay Howard, Dean of the Faculty, Dean of Liberal Arts and Sciences, and Professor of Sociology, Butler University

 Whittenberger Auditorium